Sake44/ObsidianBackup/Evernote/My Notes/AWS Solutions Architect - Associate.md

 3. Now, you can create subnets.
 Obviously subnet's IP range must be lower than the maximum IP available in the CIDR block.
 By default the subnets created by you have **"Auto-assign public IPv4 address"** set to NO. We can make turn it on YES by editing the subnet's setting (Action > Edit subnet Settings).
 4. To make it effectively a public subnet we need an **internet gateway.** Create one.
 5. After the creation, internet gateway is not attached to nothing.
 We need to associate it to a VPC.
 6. Now, we need a route out to the internet.
 When we create a VPC, a route table is created by default an associated to our VPC.
-We don't want to edit the existing route table but to create a new one.![[./_resources/AWS_Solutions_Architect_-_Associate.resources/Screenshot from 2024-10-23 19-46-10.png]]
+We don't want to edit the existing route table but to create a new one.![[Screenshot from 2024-10-23 19-46-10.png]]
 7. When it's created and associated with our VPC we need to add a Routes that basically allow us to route out to the internet.
-8. Now, we want to associate our **public subnet** to this route just created.![[./_resources/AWS_Solutions_Architect_-_Associate.resources/Screenshot from 2024-10-23 19-48-54.png]]
-	Now our **public subnet is no longer** without explicit associations but it's explicitly associated to our route table with internet access.
+8. Now, we want to associate our **public subnet** to this route just created.![[Screenshot from 2024-10-23 19-48-54.png]] Now our **public subnet is no longer** without explicit associations but it's explicitly associated to our route table with internet access.

 9. Now, we can launch two ec2 instances.
 One instance will be our Webapp and the other one will be our "DB".
 Webapp will live in our public subnet with access to internet.
 DB will live in our private subnet.
 To able connection between this ec2 instances we need to create a route table for our instance that lives in our private subnet and create an **inbound rule** which allow incoming traffic fromn a custom source which is our **security group** previously created.
 Our DB instance can't communicate with internet and this can be an issue (update OS, SQL, etc...). we can fix it.